 The 2014 NRL Grand Final will be held at ANZ Stadium in Sydney on Sunday, October 5.
-In this match, the NRL’s top two teams will do battle to claim ownership of the Provan-Summons Trophy.
+It will be contested by the South Sydney Rabbitohs and the Canterbury Bulldogs.
+The NRL’s top two teams will do battle to claim ownership of the Provan-Summons Trophy.
+The kick-off time is listed as 7:15pm AEST in the official release sent to the media, but is listed on the NRL website as 7:20 AEST.
+Kick-off is often delayed in these matches due to TV specials and pre-match entertainment.

 The Roar will have live blogs, expert columns in the lead-up and plenty of banter.